Erotic lactation: Pumping

-Some women experience sensual pleasure from using a breast pump to extract milk from their breasts or from expressing milk manually—with or without a partner.
+Some people experience sensual pleasure from using a breast pump to extract milk from their breasts or from expressing milk manually—with or without a partner.
 In addition to the sensual pleasure, women have reported feeling more feminine while producing milk and continue with lactation for emotional or sensual reasons after weaning a baby.

 Lactation prostitution

 This is the act of breastfeeding adults for pay (not to be confused with breastfeeding infants or babies for pay, i.e. wet nursing).
 In 2003, there was a report of Chinese brothel that offered lactation services to its clients.

 Infantilism

 As a part of the sexual fetish of infantilism, the non-lactating partner assumes the role of a baby in sexual role-play.
 Breastfeeding might play a secondary role in this type of relationship; and being pampered by "mommy", wearing diapers, or a hidden incestuous character may be the predominant motivation in this kind of relationship.